 Tripoli Central Virginia club wear and gear is now available.
 You can get t-shirts, caps, mugs, ect.
 They are available in various sizes and colors including childrens sizes.
 Get your gear today and be ready for the next launch!.Get your gear here!

 We have several vendors that support launches at Battle Park.

-The newest vendor is Kevin Dunn from HOVAR.
-He has become the Wildman Virginia vendor.
+Kevin Dunn from HOVAR is the Wildman Virginia vendor.
 He attends most Battle Park launches and offers a discount if you pre-order from his shopping cart.
 You can also get special orders of anything in the Wildman catalog, just give Kevin a call.

 Please contact these vendors to verify they will be at the launch you are attending and to make sure they will have what you need.

 Further contact information is available through the Links page.

 Everyone is welcome at Battle Park.
 We will launch anything from 1/8A to O. Kids always fly free.

 We do fly sparkie motors!
 We may restrict sparkies if the ground cover requires it, but usually, they're good to go!